 (d) On April 27, 2020, Amergent received a Paycheck Protection Program ("PPP") loan in the amount of approximately \$2.1 million.
 Due to the Spin-Off and Merger, Amergent was not publicly traded at the time of the loan application or funding.
-The note bears interest at 1% per year, matures in April 2022, and requires monthly interest and principal payments of approximately \$0.1 million beginning in November 2020 and through maturity.
-The currently issued guidelines of the program allow for the loan proceeds to be forgiven if certain requirements are met.
-Any loan proceeds not forgiven will be repaid in full.
-The Company's initial application for loan forgiveness in the full amount of the loan was denied, however, in March 2022, the U.S. SBA reversed its initial decision and will once again review the Company's application for loan forgiveness.
-No assurance can be given as to the amount, if any, of forgiveness.
-The application for forgiveness allowed the Company to defer the timing of repayment until the forgiveness assessment is completed.
+The note bore interest at 1% per year, would have matured in April 2022, and required monthly interest and principal payments of approximately \$0.1 million beginning in November 2020 and through maturity.
+The currently issued guidelines of the program allowed for the loan proceeds to be forgiven if certain requirements were met.
+Any loan proceeds not forgiven would have been repaid in full.
+The Company's initial application for loan forgiveness in the full amount of the loan was denied, however, in March 2022, the U.S. SBA reversed its initial decision.
+On November 15, 2022 the Company received notice from the SBA that this loan and accrued interest was forgiven in full.